itstommymorgan/asari/README.md

 ## Description

-Asari is a Ruby wrapper for AWS CloudSearch, with optional ActiveRecord support for easy integration with your Rails apps.
+Asari is a Ruby wrapper for AWS CloudSearch, with optional ActiveRecord support for easy integration with your Rails apps with facet support.

 #### Why Asari?